 While brick-and-mortar retail establishments have not gone the way of the dinosaur, you can’t ignore the power and popularity of online shopping.
 Aided by mobile devices, we now can purchase items anytime/anywhere from a cornucopia of goods available from retailers around the globe.
-Products that we didn’t even know existed pop up when we are searching for even the simplest of items to help us get through the day.
+Products that we didn’t even know existed pop up when we searched for even the simplest of items to help us get through the day.

 Most notable among today’s shoppers is the desire for a personal and seamless experience, similar to what they experience online.
 After all, think about the last time you shopped online at a favorite e-commerce provider.
-Did the site recommend complimentary products?
+Did the site recommend complementary products?
 Did it offer to hold items in a wish list, which you can revisit when you are ready to make a purchase?
 Did it include reviews of the product you wanted?
-And when it came time to making the purchase, were you able to complete the transaction in just a few keystrokes.
+And when it came time to make the purchase, were you able to complete the transaction in just a few keystrokes.
 No matter waiting in line to checkout!

 Make sure your retail experience stacks up

 To make the retail section of your spa or massage practice more in line with shopper’s expectations; consider making these changes:

 Arm your team with tablets and apps that provide them with a purchase history on each customer.
 When they are assisting clients, they can provide a more personalized experience by recommending other products.
 The apps should also provide more in-depth information on each of your retail offerings to answer any questions clients may have.

 Leverage social media for top-performing retail products.
 Blog about products and feature them on your social media sites.
 In this way, you can keep clients engaged in retail offerings.

 Make sure to have plenty of inventories on hand of your top-selling products.
 Nothing is more discouraging to a shopper than finding that they can’t purchase the product they seek.